vedi/knowledge-base/src/documents/cocos2dx/js/profile/Profile_GettingStarted.html.md

         </application>
     ```

-3. **Facebook Permissions** - Profile will request `publish_actions` from the user of the application, to test the application please make sure you test with either Admin, Developer or Tester roles
+3. **Facebook Permissions** - Profile will request `publish_actions`, `user_location`, `user_likes` from the user of the application, to test the application please make sure you test with either Admin, Developer or Tester roles

 ###Google+ Caveats